 Aristotle’s notion of the soul is completely different from what is commonly understood by our modern mind (in European—maybe even Western—countries and probably some Oriental regions).

 I must say that the definition and description of the author are both intriguing and foreign to a modern mind.
-However, our modern idea inherited from his commentators (especially region with a abrahamic tradition).
+However, our modern idea is inherited from his commentators (especially the region with an Abrahamic tradition).
+In fact, a modern and dualistic notion of the soul is based on a wrong impression and understanding of Aristotle’s theory.

 What is a form?